ganioc/msp430_cc1101/README.md

 try/   Contains a basic test program with UART 9600bps function.

 ## PS
-For later refernce.
+For later reference.
 Hope can help others.